tarantool/doc/doc/how-to/db/crud.rst

 UPSERT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:ref:`upsert <box_space-upsert>` accepts a well-formatted tuple and update operations.
+:ref:`space.upsert <box_space-upsert>` updates or inserts a tuple:

-If an old tuple is found by the primary key of the specified tuple,
+*   If an existing tuple is found by the primary key of the specified tuple,
     then the update operations are applied to the old tuple,
     and the new tuple is ignored.

-If no old tuple is found, then the new tuple is inserted, and the
+*   If no existing tuple is found, the new tuple is inserted, and the
     update operations are **ignored**.

-Indexes have no ``upsert`` method - this is a method of a space.

 .. code-block:: tarantoolsession

-    tarantool> bands.index.primary.upsert == nil
-    ---
-    - true
-    ...
-    tarantool> bands.upsert ~= nil
-    ---
-    - true
-    ...

-    tarantool> -- As the first argument, upsert accepts --
-    tarantool> -- a well-formatted tuple, NOT a key! --
     tarantool> bands:insert{1, 'Scorpions', 1965}
     ---
     - [1, 'Scorpions', 1965]
     ...
+    -- As the first argument, upsert accepts a tuple, not a key --
     tarantool> bands:upsert({2}, {{'=', 2, 'Pink Floyd'}})
     ---
     - error: Tuple field 2 (band_name) required by space format is missing